Code-Institute-Submissions/cake-and-away/README.md

 * As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
 I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
 ##### Returning Visitor Goals
 * As a Returning Visitor, I want to see if they have created new cake flavours and different designs, or even other desserts.
-* As a returning user, I would like to find the best means of contacting the company, even for other queries, which might not necessarily be about a quote.
-* I would like to see if their cake designing portfolio has increased, and, if the delivery area for cakes has expanded.
+* I would like to see if their cake designing portfolio has increased.

 ### Scope